 The key insight

 The session resolved in three hours what would have taken weeks to discover through code.
 Every one of those twelve hotspots was a potential sprint of wasted work.
-Some of them – like the fundamental disagreement about whether customers choose their box contents – would have caused a full rewrite if discovered in production.
+The fundamental disagreement about box contents alone would have caused a full rewrite if discovered in production.

 And it’s not just about avoiding waste.
-The team is now aligned.
-When Tom goes back to the subscription model, he knows it needs to support variable weekly contents.
-When Priya builds the farm portal, she knows about commitment deadlines and shortfall reporting.
-When Jas redesigns the customer experience, she’s designing for trust, not choice.
-When Sam plans operations, he has a list of logistics questions that need answers.
+Tom now knows the subscription model needs variable weekly contents.
+Priya knows about commitment deadlines and shortfall reporting.
+Jas is designing for trust, not choice.
+Sam has a list of logistics questions that need answers.
 Everyone is building toward the same product because they all stood in front of the same wall.

 Facilitation matters